WordPress/gutenberg/platform-docs/docs/basic-concepts/rendering.md

 ## Going further

-Some of the customizations that the core blocks offer: like layout styles do not output the necessary CSS using the `serialize` function.
+Some of the customizations that the core blocks offer, like layout styles, do not output the necessary CSS using the `serialize` function.
 Instead in the editor, an additional style element is appended to the document head.
 This is done to avoid bloating the HTML output with unnecessary CSS.

 We're currently working on providing a utility that allows you to render blocks with all the necessary CSS.